Genhain/ClarityTest/README.md

 # ClarityTest

-If you dont wish to rummage through code here are the answers directly
+If you dont wish to rummage through the code, or can't or do not want to run the project here are the answers directly

 ## Counting Pairs